scijones/scijones.github.io/index.md

 And, once upon a time, I thought I was going to be a physicist:

+*Switching time distributions and scaling behavior in a bistable tunnel diode circuit with adjustable noise intensity* -If you like the words "limit cycle annihilation" or "bifurcation types", have I got a circuit for you.

-*Noise-induced nucleation in a bistable tunnel diode circuit* - Tunnel Diode circuits are cool.
+*Noise-induced nucleation in a bistable tunnel diode circuit* - Tunnel diode circuits are cool.

 *Phase diffusion in graphene-based Josephson junctions* - Honestly, I only did sample creation and prep for this one.